OphidiaBigData/PyOphidia/README.rst

 It is an alternative to Oph_Term, the no-GUI interpreter component bundled with Ophidia, and a convenient way to submit SOAP HTTPS requests to an Ophidia server or to develop your own application using Python.

 It runs on Python 2.7, 3.3, 3.4 and 3.5 has no dependencies and is pure-Python code.

-The *PyOphidia* is compatible with *Anaconda* and *jupyter Notebook*

 It provides 2 main modules: